sfc-gh-ebotwick/summit_demo_ai_obs/README.md

  - Define web search agent to retrieve context from docs.snowflake.com when local results are not relevant
  - Set up class with various agents and instrument for Evaluation and Tracing in Snowflake AI Observability
  - Instantiate multiple versions of the class for A/B testing
+ - Pass prompts to applications

+### Snowflake AI Observability UI
- - Pass prompts to applications and review cost/latency/quality of each application side-by-side
+- Review and compare each application side-by-side to better understand
+ - Model Quality
+ - Retrieval Quality
+ - Latency
+ - Cost
+- Consider which application would be the best candidate for production based on insights

 SETUP INSTRUCTIONS